hirosystems/stacks-subnets/docs/how-to-guides/rpc-endpoints.md

 ### GET /v2/withdrawal/stx/[Block Height]/[Withdrawer Stacks Address]/[Withdrawal ID]/[Amount]

 Attempt to vetch withdrawal hash information for a specific withdrawal.
 This endpoint requires the block height at which the withdrawal happened, the withdrawal sender, the withdrawal ID of the withdrawal (which is generated by the node), and the amount withdrawn.
-If a block has only one withdrawal, the withdrawal ID is 0.
+If a block has only 1 withdrawal, the withdrawal ID is 0.
 The returned information can be used to finalize a withdrawal through the subnet contract on the L1 chain.

 Returns JSON data in the form: